I get a lot of questions on how to create your own round labels for tins and jars, so today I’m going to tackle that subject.

 To change the color of the label: Look on the very left side of PicMonkey and you’ll see symbols that indicate Basic Edits then right below it, a little science beaker (update: now a magic wand) that symbolizes “Effects.”
 Click on that and scroll down until you see “Tint.”
 This (and all other options featured in this tutorial) is free, so you can use this without signing in or paying a penny.
 (However, any feature with a little crown symbol, you have to be a paying member to use.)

 Click “Tint” and click your mouse over the color menu and roll it around until you get a color you like.
 If you’re feeling really experimental, click on all of the other options in Effects, like “Tranquil” and “Yester-Color” and “HDR”and see all of the cool ways you can change around a single label.

 3. Add a Place For the Name of Your Salve

 Now, I want to put a little contrasting area for the name of the salve to go on.
-To do that, look at your options on the very left side of PicMonkey’s screen again and the fifth option down shows a heart, a starburst and a comic bubble – this symbolizes the Overlays menu option.
+To do that, look at your options on the very left side of PicMonkey‘s screen again and the fifth option down shows a heart, a starburst and a comic bubble (update: it’s now a butterfly shape) – this symbolizes the Overlays menu option.

 Click on the Overlays option and you’ll see a list of things that you can add on top of your picture.
 Right now, I’m going to choose “Geometric” and I clicked the rectangle shape.
 But hmm… it’s way too small and it’s dark black.
 Not at all what I want.